Internet-Draft SCITT Architecture December 2024

 ]

-Figure 8: CBOR Extended Diagnostic Notation example of a Receipt's Inclusion Proof
+Figure 10: CBOR Extended Diagnostic Notation example of a Receipt's Inclusion Proof

-4.4.1.
+7.1.
 Validation

 Relying Parties MUST apply the verification process as described in Section 4.4 of RFC9052, when checking the signature of Signed Statements and Receipts.

-A Relying Party MUST trust the verification key or certificate and the associated identity of at least one issuer of a Receipt.
+A Relying Party MUST trust the verification key or certificate and the associated identity of at least one Issuer of a Receipt.

 A Relying Party MAY decide to verify only a single Receipt that is acceptable to them, and not check the signature on the Signed Statement or Receipts which rely on verifiable data structures which they do not understand.

 APIs exposing verification logic for Transparent Statements may provide more details than a single boolean result.
-For example, an API may indicate if the signature on the Receipt or Signed Statement is valid, if claims related to the validity period are valid, or if the inclusion proof in the Receipt is valid.
+For example, an API may indicate if the signature on the Receipt or Signed Statement is valid, if Claims related to the validity period are valid, or if the inclusion proof in the Receipt is valid.

 Relying Parties MAY be configured to re-verify the Issuer's Signed Statement locally.